 Understanding Traumatic Brain Injuries

-Traumatic Brain Injuries (TBIs) are still not fully understood, but they are generally considered either mild or severe.
+Traumatic Brain Injuries (TBIs) are still not fully understood, but they are generally considered mild or severe.
 Those who suffer a mild TBI lose consciousness for under thirty minutes, although the symptoms can become severe and persist for over a year.
 If your TBI causes you to lose consciousness for over an hour, it is considered a severe TBI.
 The effects of a severe TBI can come on strong and last for a long period of time—in some cases, for several years.
-Unfortunately, those who suffer from mild or severe TBIs may not recognize or even experience symptoms for several days or weeks, and it is common for medical professionals to overlook TBIs.
-This is why it is crucial for accident victims to schedule an appointment with a doctor, even if you are not sure you suffered a TBI.
+Unfortunately, those who suffer from mild or severe TBIs may not recognize or even experience symptoms for several days or weeks.
+It is common for medical professionals to overlook TBIs.
+This is why accident victims must schedule an appointment with a doctor, even if you are not sure you suffered a TBI.
 It’s best to be on the cautious side.

 Collecting Compensation for a TBI

 When it comes to filing a personal injury claim against the person responsible for the accident, it can be challenging to prove you’ve suffered a TBI and need help receiving compensation.
 A successful personal injury claim relies on clear documentation that details the specifics and the costs of your injuries, so you must take immediate action to see a doctor who can monitor and screen you for a TBI.
 Keep track of all of your medical records, as these will be important when the time comes to file your claim.
 In addition, meet with a knowledgeable personal injury attorney right away so that you can discuss how to calculate the costs of injuries associated with TBIs.
 Together, you can discuss the best strategy for seeking and obtaining the compensation you are owed.